 The nutrition information presented on this website is based on standard product formulations and was obtained through analysis by Tim Hortons’ nutritional software, entitled ESHA Genesis R&D, and information provided by their suppliers.
 Variations may occur due to differences in suppliers, ingredient substitutions, recipe revisions, assembly at restaurant level, and/or season of the year.
 Regional variations may occur.
 Certain menu items may vary from restaurant to restaurant and may not be available at all locations.
 Baked goods may vary in size.
 This information includes a selection of Tim Hortons’ most popular items and may not include all items found in-restaurant.
 Information is applicable to products in Canadian restaurants and may be subject to change at any time.

 Whether you want a quick snack, a filling meal, or a coffee treat, this Tim Hortons item hits the spot.
 They use quality ingredients and offer lots of choices.
-That’s why Americans love coming back.
+That’s why Canadians love coming back.
 From breakfast to baked goods and drinks, there’s always something tasty.
 Explore the full Tim Hortons full menu to see it all.

 FAQs